zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/NumericTextBox.md

     ?>

 ### culture
-Specifies the culture info used by the NumericTextBox widget.
+Specifies the culture info used by the widget.

 #### Returns
 `\Kendo\UI\NumericTextBox`